Bottom-up Approaches Towards Global Agreement

 Chapter 6: Bottom-up Approaches to Climate Change Control: Some Policy Conclusions

-Carlo Carraro and Christian Egenhofer Climate change control is a public good and, as is well known, the provision of public goods is fundamentally undermined by a free-riding problem.
+6. Bottom-up approaches to climate change control: some policy conclusions Carlo Carraro and Christian Egenhofer Climate change control is a public good and, as is well known, the provision of public goods is fundamentally undermined by a free-riding problem.
 A global agreement to reduce greenhouse gas (GHG) emissions is therefore very unlikely.
 In addition, in the case of climate change control, the presence of large asymmetries among countries and of important uncertainties on the impacts of climate change, the long time horizon and the consequent crucial role of the discount factor, and the presence of irreversibilities, reduce even further the probability of achieving a global climate agreement.
 This is why actors in the climate negotiation process should pay more attention to the basic incentives that countries face when negotiating on future strategies to reduce GHG emissions.
 As discussed in Chapter 2 of this book, these incentives do not lead to a global agreement, but rather to a set of regional or local or sub-global partial agreements.
 This analytical conclusion is consistent with the recent evolution of negotiations on climate change control and is also consistent with negotiations on other important issues like free trade (Chapter 4) and European integration (Chapter 3).
 Then the main questions of this book.
 Can these regional or sub-global agreements eﬀectively reduce GHG emissions?
 Is this reduction suﬃcient to control climate change?
 How can regional or, more generally, sub-global agreements contribute to reach a global agreement?
-The previous ﬁve chapters of this book could not answers all the above questions.
-Nevertheless, they provide some...
+The previous ﬁve chapters of this book could...

 You are not authenticated to view the full text of this chapter or article.